Updated: December 15, 2022

 Your business has so many other areas to worry about these days.
 You need to promote loyalty programs, encourage referrals, beef up your social media following, and build an email marketing list.
 You can pursue this while also dealing with your overstock.

-- Incentivize Loyalty – Offer freebies as rewards for signing up on your website, checking in on FourSquare, tagging you on Instagram, or referring a friend to your store.
+- Incentivize Loyalty – Offer freebies as rewards for signing up on your website, leaving a review, tagging you on Instagram, or referring a friend to your store.
 These get your existing customers excited and help build your brand on different levels.
 They don’t need to know that you’re desperately trying to get rid of those items to clear up more room on your shelves.

 You might have tried some of the strategies above and didn’t see much of a change.
 Or perhaps you don’t have the time to put into the marketing.
 So here are a few ideas you can throw in late in the game.